NIEM/NIEM.github.io/reference/iepd/artifacts/index.md

 See the [Extension schema]({{ "/reference/iepd/artifacts/extension-schema/" | relative_url }}) page in this section for more details.

-### IEPD catalog

-An IEPD Catalog is an XML document that contains basic information about the package (name, description, purpose, point of contact, etc.) and a listing of the package's key artifacts.
-This file has the name `iepd-catalog.xml` and resides in the IEPD root directory.

-See the [IEPD Catalog]({{ "/reference/iepd/artifacts/iepd-catalog/" | relative_url }}) page in this section for more details.

 ### Change log

 A change log can be a summary or a detailed description of the changes in this IEPD since the previous versions.
 NIEM release provide change logs in the form of a spreadsheet but free text descriptions in a document or text file are fine.